sdegutis/immaculatalibrary.com/site/data/snippets/2022-03-01-shall-we-be-less-grateful-to-god-than-wild-beasts-without-even-the-light-of-reason-are-to-us.md

 ---
 published: true
+title: >-
-title: Shall we be less grateful to God than wild beasts without even the light of reason are to us?
+  Shall we be less grateful to God than wild beasts without even the light of reason are to us?
 archiveSlug: sinnersguide00luis
 archivePage: '39'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 24
 ---

 > Since, then, every creature is a benefit from God, how can we live surrounded by these proofs of His love, and yet never think of Him?